GoogleChromeLabs/text-encode-transform-polyfill/DESIGN.md

 ### Technology

-The prollyfill builds upon [The Web Platform](http://tess.oconnor.cx/2009/05/what-the-web-platform-is) and is implemented in [Javascript](http://www.ecma-international.org/ecma-262/6.0/).
+The polyfill builds upon [The Web Platform](http://tess.oconnor.cx/2009/05/what-the-web-platform-is) and is implemented in [Javascript](http://www.ecma-international.org/ecma-262/6.0/).